 As you know, when your people feel invested in and they believe there are opportunities for advancement, morale and engagement increases and turnover usually decreases.
 And of course, by retaining your staff, you spend less on recruitment and on training new joiners.

-2. More efficient use of employees’ time
+2. Do your workplace learning programmes contribute to more efficient use of employees’ time

 L&D programmes should increase your employees’ skill levels and knowledge, which should also have an impact on how well and how efficiently they accomplish their tasks/goals.